-China conducted clearance operations along its border with Vietnam between 1992 and 1999,3 between 2005 and 2009,4 and between 2015 and 2018.5 In 2009, China said it had completed demining along the Yunnan section of its border with Vietnam and that this "represents the completion of mine clearance of mine-affected areas within China's territory."6 This was followed by a statement in 2011 when a Foreign Ministry official reported that China maintains a small number of minefields "for national defence".7 Two months later, at the Eleventh Meeting of States Parties, China said that large-scale demining activities had "on the whole eliminated the scourge of landmines in our territories".9 At the Maputo Review Conference in 2014, China said it had "basically eradicated landmines on its own territory".9
+China conducted clearance operations along its border with Vietnam between 1992 and 1999,3 between 2005 and 2009,4 and between 2015 and 2018.5 In 2009, China said it had completed demining along the Yunnan section of its border with Vietnam and that this "represents the completion of mine clearance of mine-affected areas within China's territory."6 This was followed by a statement in 2011 when a Foreign Ministry official reported that China maintains a small number of minefields "for national defence".7 Two months later, at the Eleventh Meeting of States Parties, China said that large-scale demining activities had "on the whole eliminated the scourge of landmines in our territories".8

-Demining of the Vietnam border was conducted in three 'campaigns' in Yunnan province and Guangxi Zhuang Autonomous Region.
-The first was in 1992-94 and the second in 1997-99.10 However, these two campaigns did not deal with minefields located in disputed areas of the border, where 500,000 mines covered an estimated 40km2.
+At the Third Review Conference in 2014, China said it had "basically eradicated landmines on its own territory".9 At the Fourth Review Conference in 2019, China said that, since the 1990s, it has carried out large-scale demining operations on the border many times.
+In the past three years, China has cleared approximately 58km2 of mined area on its borders with Vietnam and Myanmar and "enclosed" 25km2 of minefields (permanently perimeter-marking, fencing, and closing down mined areas).10 China began demining its border with Myanmar at the end of 2018 with a team of more than 300 deminers.11 Demining of the Vietnam border was conducted in three "campaigns" in Yunnan province and Guangxi Zhuang Autonomous Region.
+The first was in 1992-94 and the second in 1997-99.12 However, these two campaigns did not deal with minefields located in disputed areas of the border, where 500,000 mines covered an estimated 40km2.
 After a technical survey of mined areas, China embarked on a third clearance campaign in Guangxi Zhuang Autonomous Region and Yunnan province in 2005.
-China stated in 2009 that it had completed clearance of this border after clearing a total of 5.15km2.11
+China stated in 2009 that it had completed clearance of this border after clearing a total of 5.15km2.13